department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-conversation-guide.md

   - If yes - how do you know?
   - If no - go ahead and show me how you'd sign up from here.

-Now that you've added an email address, talk me through what you see on this page.
+Now that you've added an email address to your profile, talk me through what you see on this notifications page.

 ### Things to watch for